mithu2649/DocGO/README.md

 ![](miscellaneous/screenshot2.png)

-> DocGo is a Document sharing platform and is been worked on as a college project.
+> DocGo is a Document sharing platform where users can upload and share documents in different file formats or download them.

 ### Getting Started